center-for-threat-informed-defense/attack-flow/docs/developers.rst

     ...

 The subcommand ``upgrade-v2`` converts one or more ``.afb`` files from Attack Flow v2 format to v3 format.
-It renameds the existing file ``.afb`` file with an ``.afb-v2`` extension so that you have a copy of the original.
+It renames the existing file ``.afb`` file with an ``.afb-v2`` extension so that you have a copy of the original.
 Then it upgrades the file to v3 format and saves it back to its original path.